lake-wg/edhoc/draft-ietf-lake-edhoc.md

        AES-CCM-16-64-128, SHA-256)
 ~~~~~~~~~~~

-The following cipher suite is for general non constrained applications.
-It uses very high performance algorithms that also is widely supported.
+The following cipher suite is for general non-constrained applications.
+It uses very high performance algorithms that also are widely supported:

 ~~~~~~~~~~~
    4. ( 1, -16, 4, -7, 1, 1, -16 )